Using Custom Config in Kolla-Ansible

 ram_allocation_ratio = 2.0

-If you want to modify the database pool size connection for all services, a new one will be created. /etc/kolla/config/global.conf Configuration File for Database Pool Size Connection
+Finally, if you want to change the database connection pool size for all services, you would create a new /etc/kolla/config/global.conf Write to file

 [database]